ben-laufer/DMRichR/README.md

 ```

 This workflow requires the following variables:
-1. `-g --genome` Select either: hg38, hg19, mm10, mm9, rheMac10, rheMac8, or rn6.
-It is also possible to add other genomes manually.
+1. `-g --genome` Select either: hg38, hg19, mm10, mm9, rheMac10, rheMac8, rn6, danRer11, galGal6, bosTau9, panTro6, dm6, or TAIR9.
+It is also possible to add other genomes either manually or by contacting me.
 2. `-x --coverage` CpG coverage cutoff for all samples, 1x is the default and minimum value.
 3. `-s --perGroup` Percent of samples per a group for CpG coverage cutoff, values range from 0 to 1.
 1 (100%) is the default.
 0.75 (75%) is recommended if you're getting less than 15 million CpGs assayed when this is set to 1.
 4. `-m --minCpGs` Minimum number of CpGs for a DMR, 5 is default.